Further information was submitted in support of the application in August, October/November 2024, January 2025 and March 2026.

 - Appendix 7.1 - Ecological Baseline Report

-- Appendix 7.2 - Biodiversity Net Gain Assessment
+- Appendix 7.2 - Biodiversity Net Gain Assessment (superseded by Further Information IV)

 - Appendix 8.1 - Heritage Desk-Based Assessment